Journey into Disaster

 It is an abnormal situation.
-The boys are still sleeping deep in underwear (two without T-shirt) and they are filmed by countless cell phones, a pocket camera and the professional cameraman.
-The children can neither protect themselves nor defend still contradiction.
-They simply sleep, despite the chaos and noise level around them.
+The boys are still sleeping deep in underwear (two without t-shirt) and they are filmed by countless cell phones, a pocket camera and the professional cameraman.
+The children can not protect themselves or complain.
 Nobody shows respect for the privacy of the children.

-Although it roars in me, but I’m whispering my words: “You are crazy?
+Although it roars in me, I’m whispering my words: “You are crazy?
 Stop taking pictures.
 Let the children alone.
 They are sleeping.
-What — damn! — do you want?”
+What do you want?”

 “Don’t talk!” response strictly the young policewoman.

-Suddenly, I aware the true face of this blatant story.
+Suddenly, I realized the true face of this blatant story.
 That’s a huge hit in my stomach.

-There is a growing unrest in me and I need answers of my questions.
+There is a growing unrest in me and I need answers to my questions.
 Damn, what is the problem?
-Do they thinking, I’m a bad sex gangster?
+Do they think, I’m a bad sex gangster?

-I’m asking one of my question: “Where is the damn problem?”
+I’m asking one of my questions: “Where is the damn problem?”

 Again, the young policewoman answers: “We talk in the Police Station.
-It’s better to keep silent right now!”
+Keep silent right now!”

 A young police officer follows her signal and he opens a handcuff.
-The arresting officer — his hand is on the automatic weapon — is in tense alertness and would surely kill me with if I’m doing a slightest wrong movement.
+The arresting officer — his hand is on the automatic weapon — is in tense alertness and would surely kill me if I’m doing a slightest wrong movement.
 I have zero doubt about that, none at all!
 All my movements are carefully observed.
-The young policeman searches my short pants, looks into my wallet, put it back in the pocket of my pants, and hands the pants, to the little police woman, who has made diligent photos.
-Without words but a big grinning, she holds me the pants and my sandals in front of the face.
-Without any words but without grinning I put on my clothes.
+The young policeman searches my short pants, looks into my wallet, puts it back in the pocket of my pants, and hands the pants to the little policewoman, who has taken diligent photos.
+Without words but with a big smile, she holds me the pants and my sandals in front of my face.
+Without any words but without smiling I put on my clothes.
 The young policeman draws his colleagues‘ attention to the red bruises on my wrists.
 I didn’t notice that.
 Neither burning nor pain.
 I’m thinking, that’s the adrenaline.
 Now the handcuffs are a little looser.

 The chaos in the room continues unabated.
 The five boys, however, continue to sleep soundly.